fgrosse/PHPASN1/README.md

 ### The Autoloader
 You will need some kind of Autoloader to run this API.
-Don't worry if you don't have a autoloader facility yet.
 You can easily use PHPASN1s autoloader by including `PHPASN_Autoloader.php` (found directly in the classes folder) and then registering it.